Official Rules & Guidelines

 At the conclusion of the Executive Summary stage, finalists will be selected by a Screening Panel to compete for the prizes on Competition Day.
 Finalists will be selected based on the quality of their Executive Summaries.
 A more detailed rubric will be provided at the beginning of the Executive Summary stage.

-If selected, Finalists will have from March until the Competition Day (April) to prepare their pitch and finalize their business concept.
+If selected, Finalists will have three weeks to prepare their pitch and finalize their business concept.

 The official UMaine Business Challenge Competition Day will take place at the end of April.
 Finalists will have the opportunity to pitch their business ideas in front of a Panel of Judges that have rich experience in the Business and Entrepreneurship world in the state of Maine.